ssc-sp/datahub-portal/Dockerfiles/README.md

 ## FAQ

-**Q: Why must I build from the repo root?**
+**Q: Why must I build from the repository root?**
-A: The Dockerfile’s `COPY` statements use paths relative to the repo root to pull in only the projects the Portal needs.
+A: The Dockerfile’s `COPY` statements use paths relative to the repository root to pull in only the projects the Portal needs.

 **Q: Why Linux amd64?**
 A: That’s what we deploy to and it avoids platform drift between dev machines.